Graduate Certificate in Food Studies (on campus and online)

 Ideal for students and professionals who are considering a career change or seeking to enhance their credentials, the Graduate Certificate in Food Studies program at Boston University’s Metropolitan College provides a solid foundation in food studies and connections to a vibrant food-focused community of scholars and students.

 The four-course Food Studies certificate is a good choice for those who may not be in a position to commit to a full degree program.
-In addition, because the certificate program shares courses that are part of the required curriculum for the MA in Gastronomy, Food Studies certificate students who apply and are accepted into the degree program may apply 16 credits toward their degree requirements.
+In addition, because the certificate program shares courses that are part of the required curriculum for the MA in Gastronomy, Food Studies certificate students who apply and are accepted into the degree program may apply 16 units toward their degree requirements.

 Learning Outcomes